“You are the God who creates miracles”:

 Groups from all over North America have come to share in the wonder of this miraculous sign.
 Father Philip and his parish have hosted groups from all over the United States and abroad.
 At times, the crowds have been overwhelming, yet the members of this specially blessed congregation have continued to warmly welcome everyone who enters their church to share in the spiritual joy that this Icon has brought to so many.

 In the words of Father Philip: “We have a treasure which God has entrusted to us.
 We thus have even more of a responsibility to share it with all of our brothers and sisters, be they Orthodox, Roman Catholic, or Protestant.
-For perhaps, as a mother seeks to bring peace to her own family, the Mother of God, even now, is helping to bring peace to all of the family of those who honor Her Son.”
+For perhaps, as a mother seeks to bring peace to her own family, the Mother of God, even now, is helping to bring peace to all of the family of those who honor her Son.”

 In September 1988, moisture was noticed on the face of the Holy Virgin and remained visible for almost two weeks.

-On July 23, 1995, the Holy Icon began to weep copiously as She had originally on December 6, 1986.
+On July 23, 1995, the Holy Icon began to weep copiously as she had originally on December 6, 1986.

 From the Paraklesis to the Most Holy Mother of God

-In great sorrow you are joy
+For those in great sorrow you are joy,

 And for the oppressed, a protection,

-And for the hungry, their food,
+And for the hungry, their food.

-Comfort unto those estranged;
+Comfort unto those estranged,